AnyDSL/MimIR/docs/passes.md

 ## Rewrite Pass

 In order to write a rewrite pass, you have to inherit from [RWPass](@ref thorin::RWPass).
-Usually, you are only interested in looking for code patterns that only occur in specific nominals - typically `Lam`bdas.
+Usually, you are only interested in looking for code patterns that only occur in specific nominals - typically [Lam](@ref thorin::Lam)bdas.
-This is the template argument in order to inspect only specific nominals.
+You can filter for these nominals by passing it as template parameter to [RWPass](@ref thorin::RWPass) when inherting from it.
-The main hook, the [PassMan](@ref thorin::PassMan) provides, is the [rewrite](@ref thorin::RWPassBase::rewrite) method.
+The main hook to the [PassMan](@ref thorin::PassMan), is the [rewrite](@ref thorin::RWPassBase::rewrite) method.
 As an example, let's have a look at the [Alloc2Malloc](@ref thorin::Alloc2Malloc) pass.
-It rewrites `alloc`/`slot` calls into their more verbose siblings `malloc`/`mslot` that make the size of the alloc'ed size explicit:
+It rewrites `alloc`/`slot` calls into their more verbose siblings `malloc`/`mslot` that make the size of the alloc'ed type explicit:
 This is `alloc2malloc.h`:
 ```cpp
 #ifndef THORIN_PASS_RW_ALLOC2MALLOC_H